taurus-org/taurus/doc/source/users/getting_started/running_cli.rst

 executed, it will inform you that profile *spockdoor* doesn't exist and it will offer to create one.
 Just answer 'y'.
 After, it will ask you to which *door* should the default *spockdoor* profile connect to.
-Select the door name corresponding to your sardana server (*Door_lab-01_1*) and press return. by now you should get an output like this::
+Select the door name corresponding to your sardana server (*Door_lab-01_1*) and press return.
+By now you should get an output like this::

     homer@pc001:~$ spock
     Profile 'spockdoor' does not exist.
-Do you want to create one now ([y]/n)? y Available Door devices from pc151:10000 :
+Do you want to create one now ([y]/n)? y Available Door devices from sardanamachine:10000 :
     Door_lab-01_1 (a.k.a.
 Door/lab-01/1)
     Door name from the list?
 Door_lab-01_1